cdupont/CorentinDupont-WebPage/blog/posts/Programming/2016-08-06-Haskell-hard.md

 Haskell proponents often have a mind for beautiful code.
 But it's often very difficult to make things perfect on the first try.
 So I usually make a quick and dirty prototype first, and then refactor, refactor, refactor...
 Until I am satisfied.
+I call this phase "straightening the strings"...
+It feels very much like a fisherman untangling a net, and making direct, clear connections between components.
+Sometime you don't need to understand all the details of the connections, you just need to shake the net and everything will fall in place.

 If it ain't broke, don't fix it